xthames/swxg/docs/source/validation/index.rst

   You may not want to validate all aspects of the fitting process, especially after you have found a combination of arguments that provides a suitable fit.
 The default behavior is to create figures for everything, but you may specify whether you want only precipitation or copula figures in the ``validation_figures`` keyword argument.

-:func:`validate_gmmhmm_states() <swxg.make_figures.validate_gmmhmm_states>`
+:func:`validate_gmhmm_states() <swxg.make_figures.validate_gmmhmm_states>`
 ---------------------------------------------------------------------------

- * **How to Interpret**: A test of how good the GMMHMM fit is for each of the explored number of states.
+ * **How to Interpret**: A test of how good the GMHMM fit is for each of the explored number of states.
 Note that the loglikelihood statistic is monotonically increasing and the AIC statistic can run into issues with overfitting, so the BIC is generally the best choice.
 The lowest value corresponds to the best fit.
 If you set the number of states and don't explore any this will not be called.
  * **Validates**: Precipitation
- * **Output**: ``Validate_GMMHMM_NumStates.svg``
+ * **Output**: ``Validate_GMHMM_NumStates.svg``

 :func:`validate_explore_pt_dependence() <swxg.make_figures.validate_explore_pt_dependence>`
 -------------------------------------------------------------------------------------------